Book Sample: Knowledge and Power Exchange (opening/part zero: Rape Reprise)

 —Dave Padden; “Phantasmagoria,” on Annihilator’s Never, Never Land (1990)

-Faustian bargains deal with devils, exchanging power to gain forbidden knowledge (often immortality or weapons, followed by fame, money and sex); the Promethean Quest, faced with ancient mysteries and devastation, sees Cartesian men of reason heading into godly realms to uncover self-destructive power once more (resulting in fatally optimistic, militarized homecomings met by rogue technology and astronoetic nostalgia).
+Faustian bargains deal with devils, exchanging power to gain forbidden knowledge (often immortality or weapons, followed by fame, fortune, sex and revenge); the Promethean Quest, faced with ancient mysteries and devastation, sees Cartesian men of reason heading into godly realms to uncover self-destructive power once more (resulting in fatally optimistic, militarized homecomings met by rogue technology and astronoetic nostalgia).

 To it, demons are unheimlich.
 Their houses look suspiciously human, as do their whorish, made-from-clay occupants; i.e., through cryptonymic acts of concealment and revelation, arrangement and argument: poetic renditions of forbidden sight (those black or red glowing eyes) gleaned through all the regular senses, as well as extra poetic ones (re: Milton was blind when he wrote Paradise Lost, enlisting his daughters to transcribe his dreams into Latin).
 As such, power and knowledge are witnessed, albeit as “darkness visible” per exchange—through duality and paradox, demonic doubles teasing one hell of a good time!